Border reivers: The Borders during the Rough Wooing

 History may not repeat itself, but it does rhyme.
 Like his father, James IV, who perished at Flodden, James V suffered a decisive defeat at the Battle of Solway Moss in 1542.
 However, unlike his father, he did not fall in battle but succumbed to illness soon afterward.
 Once again, the Scottish throne passed to an infant - this time, a girl, Mary, Queen of Scots.
 In the aftermath, Scotland descended into factional strife as rival nobles vied for the Regency.
 Seizing the moment, Henry VIII intervened in Scottish affairs, exploiting both political instability and the growing religious tensions of the Reformation.

 The conflict known as the Rough Wooing, lasting from 1542 to 1551, refers to Henry VIII's military and diplomatic campaign aimed at coercing the leading Scottish nobility into agreeing to a marriage between his infant son Edward and the young Mary, Queen of Scots.
 This led to the destruction of 192 towns, towers, and bastle-houses, as well as the capture of 20,000 cattle.
 This devastation only made the Borders more dangerous and lawless, with English and Scottish borderers including the local Scottish aristocracy, joining in the depredation.

 During this period, Henry VIII and his appointed man on the Borders, Sir Richard Wharton, actively encouraged Scottish raiding.
 A notable instance occurred in 1543, when the Liddesdale Armstrongs were urged to raid and burn the lands and property of the Kerrs and Scotts.
 Despite this support, the Liddesdale Armstrongs carried out an attack on Hexham in the same year.
 A contemporary report described English villages as desolate, calling for their repopulation and for increased enforcement by local garrisons.

 Included among the Scottish Surnames most actively fighting alongside the English Borderers, southern English troops and foreign mercenaries were the Olivers, Davidsons, Pringles, Taits, Youngs, Turnballs, Elliots, Crosers, Nixons, Armstrongs and Rutherfords.
 The principle target of these raids were the Surnames Maxwell and Kerr.
 In 1552, the long-standing feud between the Scotts and the Kerrs spilled into Edinburgh, where Sir Walter Scott of Buccleuch was assassinated by members of the Kerr family.

+Following the Pilgrimage of the Graces, Henry VIII took a far greater interest in the Borders - even making himself a Warden.
+This seemed to reduce banditry and lawlessness temporarily.
+However, by the late 1540s and into the 1550s government in the south again lost interest and reduced expenditure which lead once again to lawlessness and 'wilderness'.
+A report written found that many castles that had been destroyed in the last half century or more were still ruined and accused the local gentry of disinterested in maintaining law and order.